18F/ffd-microsite/CONTRIBUTING.md

   relate to your Pull Request.

-To help us get a better understanding of the issue you are submitting, please leverage the following outline (as used in the following [Girl Develop It issue template](https://github.com/girldevelopit/gdi-new-site/issues/83))
+To help us get a better understanding of the issue you are submitting, please use the following outline (as inspired by the following [Girl Develop It issue template](https://github.com/girldevelopit/gdi-new-site/issues/83))

 [View the ISSUE_TEMPLATE.md in this repository] [ffd-issue-template].